yan-zaretskiy/eclair/eclair-gui/deps/mahi-gui/3rdparty/implot/README.md

 **Q: Does ImPlot support [insert plot type]?**

 A: Maybe.
-Check the demo, gallery, or [Announcements](https://github.com/epezent/implot/issues/48) to see if your desired plot type is shown.
+Check the demo, gallery, or Announcements ([2020](https://github.com/epezent/implot/issues/48)/[2021](https://github.com/epezent/implot/issues/164))to see if your desired plot type is shown.
 If not, consider submitting an issue or better yet, a PR!

 **Q: Does ImPlot support 3D plots?**